Industries and sub-industries

 Fintech

 Fintech is the intersection between finance and technology.
 The following categorization is constantly evolving to keep up with the sector evolution.
 ABN AMRO Ventures, our main partner for Fintech and a leading Fintech CVC also contributed to this taxonomy.
-This taxonomy is also reflected on the fintech platform.

 The fintech industry in Dealroom is broken down into the 8 sub-industries below: